michaeluno/admin-page-framework/readme.txt

 * `font` - a font uploader and its preview.
 * `revealer` - a selector field that displays a hidden HTML element.
 * `grid` - a drag and drop grid composer.
+* `autocomplete` - a custom text field that shows a predefined pop-up autocomplete list.

 = Necessary Files =
 * **`admin-page-framework.min.php`** is in the *library* folder.
 Alternatively you may use **`admin-page-framework.php` ** located in the *development* folder.
 In that case, all the class files in the sub-folders need to be copied.